Terms & Conditions

 Stage 1 - submission by image

 Selection in the first instance will be made from photographs or jpg images.
-All entries must reach the exhibition office by 30th May 2008.
+All entries must reach the exhibition office by 12th June 2009.
 Any entries received after this will be invalid.

 Only one image per work may be submitted unless the work is a freestanding sculpture in which case two images from different angles may be submitted.
 Entries must represent actual work(s) to be exhibited.
 The image of the work must not be manipulated in any way and must be of the work entered.
 The work shown on the image must be available, if shortlisted, for stage 2 of the competition and the exhibition itself.

 The image(s) and completed entry form can be submitted via email or post.
-You can post your image(s) on CD or as 8”x 10” photographs to the Exhibition Office with a completed entry form.
+You can post your image(s) on CD or as printed photographs to the Exhibition Office with a completed entry form.
 Digital images submitted vie email must not exceed 1MB in size per image.
 Digital images submitted by post on CD must not exceed 1MB in size per image.
 Photographic entries submitted by post will be converted to digital images for stage 1 judging.
 They will not be manipulated in any way.

 The judging panel view all images entered during stage 1.
 This process is anonymous: jurors are not given the names of the artists but have access to information such as title, size and medium.
 There is no pre-selection stage prior to the stage 1 judging.
 As a result of this process, the jury then shortlists the works that are to progress through to stage 2.